 In response to concerns expressed by community stakeholders regarding the safety and vibrancy of downtown Frederick, the Downtown Safety & Services Initiative was born.
-It was conceived as a community initiative facilitated by the Ausherman Family Foundation to address these issues.
-The Initiative has a strong commitment from the Mayor’s office and will be co-led by Peter Couchman (AFF) and Gayon Sampson (Mayor’s Office).
-DSSI has significant support from the following:
+It was conceived as a community initiative facilitated by the Ausherman Family Foundation to address these issues and has a strong commitment from the Mayor’s office.
+The Initiative has significant support from the following:

 - Human service providers